-A Personalized Education Plan (PEP) incorporates the interests, skills, needs, and goals of the student to ensure a rich and purposeful educational experience while preparing students for post-secondary education and/or various career paths.
-Facilitated by the Dean of Academics, a collaborative team will work with all parents and students to develop a Personalized Education Plan that will foster potential and empower a lifelong learner.
+A Personalized Education Profile (PEP) incorporates the interests, skills, needs, and goals of the student to ensure a rich and purposeful educational experience while preparing students for post-secondary education and/or various career paths.
+Facilitated by the Dean of Academics, a collaborative team will work with all parents and students to develop a Personalized Education Profile that will foster potential and empower a lifelong learner.

-A PEP plan at Sacred Heart follows a student through elementary into high school.
-The plan also tracks career interest, ensuring that a student chooses courses that would help them to follow their dream path in life.
+A PEP profile at Sacred Heart follows a student through elementary into high school.
+The profile also tracks career interest, ensuring that a student chooses courses that would help them to follow their dream path in life.
 In addition items that would be necessary for a student’s application into college, such as volunteering, student involvement, and leadership are also recorded.

 Our Dean of Academics then meets with staff and teachers to help them meet the needs and learning styles of the student.

 What is it?
 The Personalized Education Profile…

 - profiles interests, skills, needs (strengths and challenges), and goals of each student